Mateusz-Dera/Pygame-Android-12/README.md

 ```

 ## Issues:
-- Sometimes icon app color do not refresh
+- Sometimes icon color do not refresh

 ## TODO:
 - Notch support